 YOUR HUMAN CELL CULTURE SPECIALISTS

-We are attending the SOT Annual Meeting 2018 in Texas, from 11-15 March 2018.
-We will be available throughout the conference at booth 760 as well as in our workshop, March 12.
+We are attending the ELRIG Research & Innovation Meeting 2018 in Cambridge, UK, from 17-18 April 2018.
+We will be available throughout the conference at booth 7, during our Spotlight Sessions about Microglia and Neural Cells as well as our Poster.
 Join us!